 If you think about the smell of roasted coffee wafting through the air of your favorite coffee shop, it is most likely a medium-dark roast that you are thinking of.

-We’re now into espresso brewing country.
+We’re now in espresso brewing country.
 Using medium-dark roast coffee beans will produce a deep, rich, full-bodied shot of black espresso.

 These beans have gone well beyond the second crack, with an internal temperature of 462-474ºF (239-246ºC).
 Doing so draws all the oils out to the surface and creates a bitter-tasting coffee.